9mwo/xTools/README.md

 ### Build Not Working ?
 1. Copy the icon.ico into the `x64 > Release` folder
 2. Copy the `export` & `templates` folders into the `x64 > Release` folder
+3. Then try running the .exe you should have no issue now.

+### Dont want too build it ?
+1. No problem we provide both the source code and a build version for each new update
+2. This means if you dont feel liking building it, dont worry we got if built 4 you already

 ## Coming Soon